Mormon Women for Ethical Government's Most Unethical Moments

 Such “standards,” of course, are never applied by MWEG in regard to allegations against political favorites.
 Even sending a convict to death row only requires conviction beyond a reasonable doubt.
 Not all individuals are rational, and bizarrely contrived claims without evidence merit little consideration.
 Yet for MWEG, any possible doubt against political opponents, no matter how absurd, blatantly politically motivated, or unsubstantiated, is dignified as credible.

-Even after allegations against Kavanaugh were abandoned by many of the group’s ideological allies, at MWEG there was no apology or retraction, no call for accountability against those who gave perjured testimony, but only a pivot to the next attack.
+Even after allegations against Kavanaugh were long abandoned by many of the group’s ideological allies, at MWEG there was no apology or retraction, no call for accountability against those who gave perjured testimony, but only a pivot to the next attack.

 1. No One Is Allowed to Disagree

 MWEG disallows others from disagreeing with its own conclusions, attributing any dissent to partisanship.
-In pushing the first impeachment narrative that represented the group’s agenda from the beginning, MWEG pointed at elected representatives who did not jump on the impeachment bandwagon demonstrating “rank partisanship.”
+In pushing the first impeachment narrative that represented the group’s agenda from the beginning, MWEG accused elected representatives who did not jump on the impeachment bandwagon of demonstrating “rank partisanship.”
 No allowance was made that anyone could not support impeachment based on valid reasons of conscience because they did not feel that evidence supported the charge and that processes were not fair.

 We have severe concerns about Donald Trump’s conduct and are sympathetic to the views of Senator Romney in opposing dubious conduct regardless of political affiliation.
 Yet we also respect the views of others like Senator Lisa Murkowski who noted the process was unfair and did not meet standards of evidence.